paanwaris/bean/README.md

 - **Projection**: Maps the corrected niche back into geographic space for less biased predictions.

+A brief description of each step is presented below.
+For complete demonstrations, see the package vignettes listed in [Checking the vignettes](#sec-checking-the-vignettes).

 ## Installing the Package

 The development version of `bean` can be installed from GitHub: